codebuddies/codebuddies/contributing.md

 Now we can make commits to our branch (`git commit -am "commit message"`) and `git pull` to get other people's changes to the branch, and `git push` our own commits to the branch.

+### What should I remember while I'm working on my branch?

-- Note: As you're working, it's always a good idea to check which branch you're in by typing `git branch`.
+- As you're working, it's always a good idea to check which branch you're in by typing `git branch`.
 When you first `git clone` the repo, you'll only see a single branch, but you can discover other branches you can check out by typing `git branch -a`.

 For example, to check out the `feature/active-users` branch, you would type `git checkout feature/active-users` in your command line.

-- Our staging site is located at (http://cbv2-staging2.meteor.com/)[http://cbv2-staging2.meteor.com/].
+#####Our staging site is located at (http://cbv2-staging2.meteor.com/)[http://cbv2-staging2.meteor.com/].
 There is also a branch named `staging`.

 While you're working, you should try to merge in the commits to staging occasionally while you are in your branch.
 You can do this by typing: